MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ### Deployment infrastructure

-Reliability of the deployment infrastructure, such as build agents and their network, is just as important as the runtime resources of the workload.
+Reliability of the deployment infrastructure, such as build agents and their network, is as important as the runtime resources of the workload.

 This architecture uses private build agents to prevent unauthorized access that can impact the application's availability.

 Maintaining isolation between deployment resources is highly recommended.
 Don't share resources between your production Azure landing zone and pre-production instances.
 A deployment infrastructure should be bound to your application landing zone subscription.
-If you are using multiple enviroments, then create further separation by limiting access to only those individual environments.
+If you're using multiple environments, then create further separation by limiting access to only those individual environments.
 Per-region deployment resources could be considered to make the deployment more reliable.

 ### Zero-downtime deployment

 A mission-critical workload must not experience outage caused by updates to the application.
 Consistent deployments must be enforced with each update.
 These approaches are recommended:
 - Fully automated deployment pipelines
 - New deployments must start from a _factory reset_ state.
-You'll need to tearing down existing deployment and creating new infrastructure resources (global, regional, and stamp) every time there's a change to the code is deployed.
+You'll need to tear down existing deployment and create infrastructure resources (global, regional, and stamp) every time there's a change to the code is deployed.

 In the baseline architecture, those strategies can be implemented as the application team has full autonomy of the workload resources.
 They can be created and destroyed in every deployment.
 In this architecture, the platform team owns some of those resources, applies policies.
 So, there are some areas where you might need to adjust your approach.